 - Organic photovoltaic

-Project proposals typically have cost estimates and the estimated return on investment (ROI).
+Project proposals typically have cost estimates and an estimated return on investment (ROI).
 Perform calculations for at least ten years of business to determine when you will start profiting.

 3. Fulfill the Legal Requirements